apeskinian/p5_treasures_untold/README.md

     If adding a new FAQ requires the creation of a new topic, you can easily do so through the same form.
 Simply select ‘Add New Topic' in the topic selector.
 This will reveal an input field for entering the new topic.

-    The user can then save the new FAQ by tapping/clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the new FAQ by clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile FAQ Creation | Desktop FAQ Creation |
     | :---: | :---: |